-Our Emergency Department is dealing with an average of around 360 patients per day, which is above pre-Covid levels.
-This increase is down to a number of factors and includes patients with minor illnesses or injuries who could be cared for by other healthcare services in the community.
-In addition, as restrictions on movement lift, people are more prone to accidents.
-The arrival of cold weather will make this worse, as it does each year.
+Our Emergency Department is dealing with hundreds of patients per day and regularly see numbers above pre-Covid levels.
+This increase is down to many factors and includes patients with minor illnesses or injuries coming to A&E who could be cared for by other healthcare services in the community.
+In addition, the colder weather puts up demand.

 One of the ways we can help reduce pressure on our Emergency Department is by working closely with other health services in the community such as the Ely and Doddington minor injury units, both of which can provide urgent care, help and advice.
 Local pharmacies are another alternative for seeking expert advice.

 People can support the NHS by using the right service at the right time, so that our Emergency Department can keep providing care for people who have a genuinely urgent or emergency healthcare need.
 If you are unsure where to go for help, visit 111 online or call NHS 111.

 Expanding the overall capacity of the hospital is vital to meeting the ongoing challenge of long waiting lists and high demand for services.
 In total we are investing in an extra 116 beds on site.
 A new ward, T2, has already opened with 20 beds and we will open a 56 bed unit in Spring 2022, next to T2.
 Another 40 bed facility has opened on the south of the Addenbrooke’s site.